Black–Allan Line

-The Black–Allan Line is the straight south-eastern portion of the state border between the Australian states of New South Wales and Victoria.
-It stretches north-west from Cape Howe on the Tasman Sea to Indi Springs, the headwaters of the Murray River.
-The Murray River then forms the remainder of the boundary between the two states until it reaches the South Australian borders.
+The Black–Allan Line is the straight imaginary line that serves as the southeastern section of the border between the Australian states of New South Wales and Victoria.
+It is named for the surveyors Alexander Black and Alexander Charles Allan, who delineated the on-ground position of the line that stretches north-west from Cape Howe on the Tasman Sea coast to Indi Springs within the Australian Alps, which is the official headwaters of the Murray River.
+The Murray River, which flows north from Indi Springs, then forms the remainder of the state boundary until it reaches the South Australian borders.